 Bicycle Safety – While riding a bicycle on the road you must obey the same traffic regulations as automobiles.
 Please do not ride multiple bicycles abreast causing vehicles to cross the double yellow lines.
 The use of a bike helmet and reflective gear is recommended.
 Rules for safe riding: click here

-Water Safety – One of the most dangerous problems we encounter during the summer season are situations where people are not familiar with ocean swimming and find themselves caught in the rip currents.
+Water Safety – One of the most dangerous situations we encounter during the summer season are events where people are not familiar with ocean swimming and find themselves caught in a rip current.
 Please take a moment to familiarize yourself with some safety guidelines for swimming in the ocean.
 Click Here